signal-ai/sqs-consumer/README.md

 (defn create-queue-consumer []
   (queue.parallel/create-consumer :queue-url "sqs-queue-name"
                                   :max-number-of-messages 10
-                                  :threadpool-size 3 ;;defaults to 10
+                                  :threadpool-size 3 ;; defaults to 10.
+Should be smaller than the number of messages that are dequeued from SQS.
+More will just mean un-used threads
                                   :shutdown-wait-time-ms 2000
                                   :process-fn (-> process
                                                   (queue.parallel/with-message-decoder queue.utils/decode-sns-encoded-json)